JSsixtyfour/smashremix/readme.md

 ### Improved Pause Camera
 - Allows the camera to be zoomed, moved and rotated freely while the game is paused.
 - A and B to zoom, C buttons to move.

+### Cycle Music Tracks
+- Players can change music tracks during a match with d-pad while the game is paused.
+    - D-Pad Right cycles through the stage's music tracks.
+    - D-Pad Down picks a random music track.

 ### Crash Debugger
 - When a game crash occurs, attempts to display a screen with detailed information on what went wrong.